Eman2022/PIxelBoot/README.md

+#PixelBoot
-PixelBoot is a rubric for getting up and running with:
+###PixelBoot is a rubric for getting up and running with:
--Java's Spring Boot with Spring Security
+> Java's Spring Boot with Spring Security
--JWT secure tokens
+> JWT secure tokens
--JPA database connectivity to mySql
+> JPA database connectivity to mySql